w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 :::info

-Ledger Live should be off while using Ledger with Polkadot-JS UI as it can interfere with normal operation.
+Ledger Live should be off while using Ledger with Polkadot-JS UI, as it can interfere with normal operation.

 :::